toddharrison/PlayerState/README.md

 * Achievements
 * And more...

 PlayerState will automatically save and load the state of a player as they transition between worlds if __automate__ is set to __true__ in the PlayerState.cfg (this will be automatically populated in the future).
+The original inventory will be preserved the first time players login.
 The player conditions (health, hunger, experience, etc), locations (home, spawn) and gamemode will be saved by default.
 This will save the state automatically when the player leaves a world and restore it on their return, say when they use a spawn to a different world.
 Their state will not change transitioning to the nether, end, or back within the same world.
 The data for all player states is stored in the canary _playerstate_player_ XML table.

 In addition to or instead of automatic, you could use commands to save player states.
 This will default to using the player issuing the command as the target for the state save.
 The commands look like this (with _/ps_ as a shortened form):